Bastille Default Templates and Customization

 Bastille Default Templates

-Beginning with Bastille 0.8.20210101 the Bastillefile
+Beginning with Bastille 0.8.20210101 the Bastillefile format is now standard

 and the template system is fully native.
 This means that Bastille will use